mdembree218/forgematica-printer-1.16.5/README.md

   sometimes it can't place all the rails (to avoid placing anything incorrectly).
 - Legit mode? (for anticheats)

-Also, I have decided that features that fix existing builds, such as automatic excavation or correcting incorrectly placed blocks are out of the scope of this mod.
+Also, TexTrue has decided that features that fix existing builds, such as automatic excavation or correcting incorrectly placed blocks are out of the scope of this mod.